 This is the largest hot-air balloon festival in the world.
-Hundreds of thousands of visitors and locals turn out to watch more than 500 balloons fill the Albuquerque skies each October -- there are balloon rodeos, twilight balloon launches, balloons that glow from within, balloons shaped like Yoda.
-You’ll also be able to keep yourself occupied with live music (typically country), fireworks, and eclectic activities like chainsaw carving contests.
+Hundreds of thousands of visitors and locals turn out to watch more than 500 balloons fill the Albuquerque skies each October—there are balloon rodeos, twilight balloon launches, balloons that glow from within, balloons shaped like everything from penguins to Yoda.

-October 31-November 4
+October 31-November 4 2022

-“Good love and good death, there is no better luck,” as the saying goes for Día de los Muertos, or Day of the Dead.
+“Good love and good death, there is no better luck,” as the saying goes for Día de Los Muertos, or Day of the Dead.
 “I think it’s amazing because we don’t remember our dead with sadness.
-Instead we celebrate them with great memories,” says Mike Prado, national brand ambassador for Ancho Reyes liqueur.
-“People celebrate with their best mezcals, and also make some special batches for those days.”
+Instead, we celebrate them with great memories,” says Mike Prado, national brand ambassador for Ancho Reyes liqueur.
+“People celebrate with their best mezcals and also make some special batches for those days.”

 Port of Spain, Trinidad and Tobago

-Feathers, sequins, and bare skin dominate Trinidad and Tobago insanely fun tradition, Carnival.
+Feathers, sequins, and bare skin dominate Trinidad and Tobago’s wildly fun rendition of Carnival, a technicolor tradition that spans the world from the Caribbean to Canada, Brazil, and beyond.
 “Carnival to me represents the spirit of Trinidad,” says John Georges, master distiller of Trinidad and Tobago’s Angostura Rum.
 “The run-up to the two days of street parades (Carnival Monday and Tuesday), is like a crescendo that starts after Christmas.”